Akarshakk/Snake_and_Apple_Game/README.md

-# Snake_-Apple_Game
+# Snake_and_Apple_Game
-snake ans Apple game made using just "pygame" module of Python.
+Snake and Apple game made using just "pygame" module of Python.